Jean Lassalle: 2017 presidential campaign

 In 2017, Lassalle ran for President of France.
 He received support from the Association des maires ruraux de France (Association of rural mayors of France).
 His platform was centre-right, with tenets of agrarianism, protectionism and ecological preservation.
 His campaign spots included, among other things, him mowing his lawn shirtless.
 In the 4 April 2017 televised debate on BFM TV, he introduced himself as the "son of a shepherd, brother of a shepherd, [former shepherd] myself".
 After he arrived late at the television studio, several news outlets took a critical stance at his performance.
-However, following the debate he quickly became the most searched candidate on the Google search engine.
+However, following the debate he quickly became the most searched candidate on Google.

 Lassalle ultimately received 435,301 votes, 1.21% of the electorate, which ranked him seventh out of eleven candidates.
 Lassalle's support disproportionately came from rural and southwest constituencies.
 His campaign cost €230,000, the least of any candidate.
 The bank from which he borrowed the money took his credit card as a guarantee, forcing his mother-in-law to provide groceries for the family during Lassalle's campaign.